eyandocumet/eyandocumet.github.io/projects/pyro.md

 Fire response in hazardous or remote environments often places human lives at risk.
 My team sought to prototype an affordable, semi-autonomous robotic system capable of detecting and suppressing small fires in constrained or inaccessible locations.
 We aimed to combine embedded intelligence, precise mechanical control, and modular design into a compact solution suitable for further development in vehicular or building-based applications.

-As Mechanical Lead, I was responsible for the structural architecture, manufacturability, and subsystem integration of πRo-Bot’s physical platform.
-I designed the custom chassis and turret assembly using *Fusion 360*, implementing a 2.5-degree-of-freedom motion system.
-Finite Element Analysis (FEA) was used to validate mechanical strength, confirm deflection limits, and ensure safe operation under expected loading conditions.
-I specified all hardware and transmission components, including NEMA 17 stepper motors and ASME-standard M3 fasteners (B18.3.4M bolts, B18.2.4.1M nuts, B18.22M washers).
-Design choices were guided by availability, ease of assembly, and tolerance control for 3D-printed PLA parts.

 To reduce development time and simplify fabrication, I disassembled and cannabalized a commercial electric water gun as our suppression mechanism.
 This allowed us to focus on system integration and targeting, rather than pump design.
 We presented our finalized design to a machinist review panel and received approval to proceed with fabrication.
 Following that, we secured a Maker Grant from the ASME UC Berkeley Chapter to fund manufacturing and testing.

 <div class="text-center">